History, Geography, Art and DT

 - Interleaving - sequencing learning within other learning- allowing time to recall and retrieve specific learning to embed understanding.

-- Conscious connections – making meaningful links between different subjects, practicing basic skills in English and Maths.
+- Conscious connections – making meaningful links between different subjects, practising basic skills in English and Maths.

 - Longitudinal learning – so that concepts and objectives can be revisited overtime.